 Sometimes, I just want to capture tiny details of life that we seem to oversee on a daily basis.
 I love that my son collected these freshly fallen acorns on a recent walk along with leaves that are beginning to show color.
 What I love even more is the textures when they are combined.

+For example in the next image, there is a cluster of orange flowers.
+The sun was setting and a little bit of warm light was still shining on the cluster of flowers.
 I underexposed the image to emphasize the light and flowers.
 The brown flowers and muted greens that surround the subject allow your eye to not be distracted by other details.